tiffanyu419/Machine-Learning-Bioinformatics/README.md

 #### projectData Folder:
-  Cancer.dat - raw data file from IPUMS database ModCancerData.csv - modified data file, used for experiments DataFeatures.txt - File containing information on features of the IPUMS
+  Cancer.dat - raw data file from IPUMS database DataFeatures.txt - File containing information on features of the IPUMS
     data set